 The federal gift and estate tax exclusion is currently very high; in 2020, the amount equals $11.58 million for an individual and $23.16 million for a married couple.
 At this level, only very wealthy people need to be concerned about taxes at the federal level.
-This may change in 2026, when the increased exclusion amount is scheduled to return to the $5 million exclusion in place before 2017.
-But even if you are not among those in this category, some states have their own estate tax and a few have an inheritance tax.
+This may change in 2026 when the increased exclusion amount is scheduled to return to the $5 million exclusion in place before 2017.
+But even if you are not among those in this category, some states have their own estate tax, and a few have an inheritance tax.
 Only one state—Maryland—has both.
-State exclusion amounts are typically much lower than the federal estate tax exclusion, so you’ll want to take this tax liability onto account as you do your estate planning.
+State exclusion amounts are typically much lower than the federal estate tax exclusion, so you’ll want to take this tax liability into account as you do your estate planning.

 The following list includes states (and the District of Columbia) that currently have their own estate tax, as well as the exclusion amounts for 2020: